Inside: What we think is the best toddler Bible! Your toddlers and preschoolers will LOVE it!

 3) The stories are not dumbed down.
 You’ll find this especially in the story Bibles that are marketed towards the very youngest listeners.
 Sure, the stories are short and simple, but there is not much there either.
 With the Rhyme Bible storybook, the stories are simple, yet also give plenty of information that can be discussed, dwelt on, and grown into.
 With this Bible both my one year old and my five year old are able to listen intently while still gaining something from the stories each on their own levels.

 I mentioned this briefly before, but I think it bears repeating.
 The text in the Rhyme Bible Storybook is beautifully simple.
 Young children and older alike will be drawn into the lovely rhyming nature of the stories.
 Yet, the sing-song text is not overly flowery or verbose, unlike other popular children’s Bibles that have not done well at keeping my children engaged (I’m looking at you Jesus Storybook Bible).

 However, if you find that your younger toddler still has trouble following these short stories, I also recommend The Rhyme Bible Storybook for Toddlers.
-We have used both versions, and while we don’t love the toddler one quite as much, the stories are even shorter and simpler, perfect for the youngest children.
+We have used both versions, and while we don’t love the toddler one quite as much, the stories are even simpler, perfect for the youngest children.